thefish2191/Add-Items/Resources/UserTemplates/UserDefinedTemplates.md

 ```

 The extension will replace the `[namespace]` string for an actual namespace, based on the projects, or the folder structure, when you create the file!

+---

+If you feel a bit generous, and want to contribute with templates, or any other thing, please do!

+Follow [this](https://github.com/thefish2191/Add-Items/issues) link to raise an issue with your template(s), request, feedback, typo report, or anything you want to share with me!